 Ploys Driving Latinos, Progressives to the Polls

-The blowback of this summer’s family separation and detention crisis had already dented the GOP’s hold on immigration as an issue, motivating unlikely voters appalled by horrific images of separations and news of abuses in immigrant detention jails.
+The blowback of this summer’s family separation and detention crisis had already dented the GOP’s hold on immigration as an issue, motivating unlikely voters appalled by horrific images of separations and news of abuses in immigrant jails.
 Now, President Trump’s recent proposals are driving an already historic Latino voter turnout even higher.

 In the hotly watched contest in Georgia, for instance, Latinos are looking at the upcoming elections as a referendum on Trump’s immigration politics.
 As Truthout has reported, Georgia Secretary of State and gubernatorial candidate Brian Kemp falsely purged 340,134 voters from the rolls last year, employing methods that disproportionately disenfranchise voters of color, including Latinos.